 |6500:695|| Organizational Strategy*

-(*Restricted to Students graduating within two semesters)
+(*Restricted to Students in their last two semesters)

 |Total Credit Hours||48-51|